Royal Bahraini Air Force: Founding and early expansion

-The BDF Air Wing was originally equipped with only helicopters, but it entered the ranks of jet fighter operators with the acquisition of Northrop F-5 fighters from the United States.
-These aircraft were of limited capability in comparison with the fighters entering service with other Gulf states such as Iran, Iraq, and Saudi Arabia.
-Bahrain had sought to purchase a more advanced aircraft, and considered several American and European fighter aircraft including the F-15 Eagle, F-16 Fighting Falcon, F/A-18 Hornet, Mirage 2000, and Tornado.
-They initially selected the F-16, but the United States only offered the F-16/79, a planned export version powered by the older and less powerful J79 engine, prompting the Air Wing to choose the F-5 instead as initial jet equipment.
-Once this limit was removed, an order for a dozen F-16C/D Fighting Falcons was placed under the Peace Crown program.
-Deliveries commenced on 23 May 1990, just before the country became involved in the Gulf War.
-The new F-16 unit was based at the newly constructed Sheik Isa Air Base alongside the F-5s.
+Around this time the construction of Isa Air Base was complete, which is where the Bahraini F-16s have been based.
+Both the F-16 and the F-5 were operated by Bahrain in the Gulf War, during which the BAAF carried out air strikes against Iraq.
+The new Bahraini F-16s were flown by the 1st Tactical Fighter Squadron in Operation Desert Storm, operating alongside coalition forces, which included 200 American aircraft based out of the Isa Air Base, along with the BAAF.
+The operations lasted from 25 January 1991 until the end of the war, with an average of six sorties per day.

 A second batch of ten F-16s commenced delivery in 2000 under the Peace Crown II program.
 The new aircraft represented a further increase in the air force's combat capabilities, as they were equipped to carry the AMRAAM missile, first used by the USAF in 1992.
 Air-to-air armament had been limited to the short-range AIM-9M Sidewinder missile and internal cannon through the Gulf War.
 After the war, the country began to acquire more advanced weapons, including the AIM-7M Sparrow radar-guided air-to-air missile and LANTIRN navigation and targeting pod for air-to-ground weapons that would also be acquired such as the GBU-10/12 laser guided bombs and AGM-65D/G Maverick air-to-ground missiles.

+In 1994 the 8th Helicopter Squadron was established with Bell AH-1 Cobra attack helicopters, followed by the 9th Helicopter Squadron in 1997, for the purpose of providing close air support to the Royal Bahraini Army.
+In 1999 the Air Defense Wing, equipped with the Hawk missile system, was brought under the control of the Air Force.

+21st century

 In July 2000, Bahrain signed a deal with BAE Systems to establish a pilot academy based around the Hawk Trainer, similar to the NFTC in Canada.
 Subsequently, orders were placed for Slingsby T67 Firefly and BAE Hawk trainers.
 The first trainers were delivered in October 2006.

+After Bahrain became a monarchy on 14 February 2002, the BAAF was renamed the Royal Bahraini Air Force.